-If you have a chronic ingrown toenail and you’re afraid the cure might hurt worse than the condition, there’s great news: The experienced podiatrists at Arizona Foot and Ankle Medical Center in Laveen, Arizona, specialize in minimum-pain, maximum-relief ingrown toenail treatments.
+If you have a chronic ingrown toenail and you’re afraid the cure might hurt worse than the condition, there’s great news: The experienced podiatrists at Arizona Foot and Ankle Medical Center in Chandler and Laveen, Arizona, specialize in minimum-pain, maximum-relief ingrown toenail treatments.
 Click the online scheduler or call the office to book your appointment with Kyle Durfey, DPM, or Brian Hiapo, DPM, today.

 An ingrown toenail is a toenail that curves and then grows into your skin on the sides.
 As the nail burrows into your skin, it can grow inflamed, painful, and sometimes infected.
 This can lead to swelling and pus buildup on the side of your toe.
 An ingrown toenail is an inconvenience that can develop into a serious problem if you don't treat it properly.

 Some of the possible causes of ingrown toenails include: